UK visa Schemes for Ukrainian Refugees

 Nothing in this page should be taken as immigration advice, we are merely summarising and signposting links to official documentation.
 You must seek your own guidance from professional advisors where necessary.

-As a Ukrainian fleeing the war in Ukraine, you need a visa to come to the UK.
-There are basically 3 new types of visa that can be granted:
+As a Ukrainian fleeing the war, you need a visa to come to the UK.
+There are basically 3 Ukraine specific visa schemes that were created at the start of the war:

-- Ukraine Family Visa scheme for Ukrainians whose relatives already have the right to remain in the UK on a permanent basis.
+- Ukraine Family Visa scheme for Ukrainians whose relatives already have the right to remain in the UK on a permanent basis (as of 19th February 2024, this scheme is now CLOSED)

-- Ukraine Extension Visa scheme, whereby Ukrainians who already had valid visas on certain dates, or were already in the UK, can apply to have their visas effectively extended.
+- Ukraine Extension Visa scheme, whereby Ukrainians who already had valid visas on certain dates, or were already in the UK, could apply to have their visas effectively extended (this scheme closed on 16th May 2024 except for children born in the UK)

 On this page, we provide an overview of the schemes, as well as other visa options.
 There is more detailed information on each scheme on the Government website pages, which we advise you to read carefully.